platformio/platformio-core/docs/projectconf.rst

 Please make sure to read :ref:`faq_ldf` guides first.

-By default, this option is turned OFF (``lib_deep_search = false``) and means that Library Dependency Finder will analyzes only "nested includes/chain".
+By default, this option is turned ON (``lib_deep_search = true``) and means that Library Dependency Finder will analyze ALL source files from the library and will try automatically find all dependencies.

+If you want to disable deep search, please set this option to ``false``.
-Nevertheless, some libraries depend on other libraries and the ``#include <...>`` directives for these libraries are not declared in the "main" header file that is used by upper library.
-In this case, LDF will not handle these libraries automatically because it doesn't analyze "each source file" of the nested libraries.
+Note!
+Some libraries depend on other libraries and the ``#include <...>`` directives for these libraries are not declared in the "main" header file that is used by upper library.
+If LDF is turned OFF (``lib_deep_search = false``), it will not handle these libraries automatically because it doesn't analyze "each source file" of the nested libraries (only "nested includes/chain").

-If you want to enable deep search, please set this option to ``true``.
-Found library will be treated like the new source files and LDF will search dependencies for it.

 For example, there are 2 libraries: